 - 64GB vs. 128GB base storage.

-- The iPhone 13 has sensor-shift optical image stabilization, Photographic Styles, and Cinematic Mode for videos.
+- The iPhone 13 has sensor-shift optical image stabilization, Photographic Styles, and Cinematic mode for videos.

 - Improved battery life in the iPhone 13.